 - If you are doing a lot of rendering buy a desktop over a laptop.
 The video cards and performance are A LOT faster.
 Typically desktops are also more economical.

 - Be cautious of computers that are micro computers or a computer/tablet hybrid.
 These computers rarely meet our recommended system specifications or may be running an operating system that is not compatible with Chief (such as Android).
-A low number of cores, only 4GB of RAM, and a non-gaming (Intel, integrated, or workstation) Video Card often result in minimal software performance.

 - Chief Architect software is not supported with emulators or virtual machines/environments, such as Hyper-V, Oracle VM, VMWare, Parallels, VirtualBox, and others.
-Running Chief Architect in this type of configuration often leads to problems with properly recognizing the system’s hardware, such as the graphics/video card (GPU), since these systems emulate hardware instead of utilizing the actual components installed
+Running Chief Architect in this type of configuration often leads to problems with properly recognizing the system’s hardware, such as the graphics/video card (GPU), since these systems emulate hardware instead of utilizing the actual components installed.

 - Windows or Mac?
 This is really a matter of personal preference; however, if you choose to switch to a different operating system, you should factor in additional time to learn how to navigate a new computer platform.
 If switching platforms, you will want to check to see if other software you use will work on the new platform.